-Finally, it is common practice to authorize the notary to make all necessary applications and declarations in order to effect the transfer of the property.
+Finally, it is common practice to authorize the notary to make all necessary applications and declarations in order to affect the transfer of the property.

 Although every buyer of a property should undertake its own survey and due diligence, the seller may not withhold important information relating to the property.
-Under German law the seller of a property is obliged to disclose information to the prospective buyer on any important matter which would have a negative impact on the value of the property.
-It is reasonable to conclude that the buyer would not have agreed on the purchase price if they had known about such matters.
+Under German law the seller of a property is obliged to disclose information to the prospective buyer on any important matter which would have a negative impact on the value of the property, that is to say matters where it is reasonable to conclude that the buyer would not have agreed on the purchase price if they had known about them.
 Such information may, for example, include construction work without the appropriate permit, public orders, issues with the tenant, technical defects, etc. Any failure by the seller to disclose this information overrides any waiver of liability that the purchase agreement may contain and may result in claims for compensation or even rescission of the purchase contract.
+Following a decision of the Federal Administrative Court from 15 September 2023, the seller can additionally be required to inform the buyer about all substantial circumstances that are recognizably of particular importance to the buyer and about which the buyer can demand information in good faith.
+This obligation can in particular arise if the buyer only has a short period to carry out due diligence or if the relevant information are provided at the end of the due diligence process.